lavanis57/DAA-Project---MStat-Buddies/README.md

 The py file has all the python codes and coded in such a way that the output generated will be a pdf file and its output file is median_analysis_report.pdf.

-Additionally, we have added a "Median of Two arrays Sorted calculator", which inputs two arrays and returns the median of the two arrays.
+Additionally, we have added a "Median of Two arrays Sorted calculator" (pro.py) , which inputs two arrays and returns the median of the two arrays.
 There are some steps that one must keep in mind while using the calculator:

 When you run this program, it initiates an interactive session that clearly guides you through the input process.
 The program first displays a welcome banner "=== Median of Two Sorted Arrays Calculator ===" and then prompts you to "Enter elements for Array A (space-separated):" where you can input any sequence of numbers like "1 3 5 7 9" or "2.5 4.8 6.2".
 After you press Enter, it immediately asks for "Enter elements for Array B (space-separated):" following the same format.